Appendix B: Non-Parametric Test Validation

-The primary goal of this vignette is to validate that discoveries of scale-dependent entropic index × group interactions from linear models generalize to non-parametric statistical frameworks with minimal assumptions.
+The primary goal of this vignette is to validate that discoveries of scale-dependent entropic index × group interactions from Scale-Adaptive Interaction Tests (SAIT) generalize to non-parametric statistical frameworks with minimal assumptions.

 Two Complementary Validation Approaches